 The Soviet Union in 1935 feared Japan's expansion toward their borders.
-Moscow had an alliance with the Chinese warlord in Sinkiang, China's most western land, a desert region just east of the Soviet Union's Kazakhstan.
+Moscow had an alliance with the Chinese warlord in Sinkiang – China's most western province, a desert region just east of the Soviet Union's Kazakhstan.
 The warlord in Sinkiang, Sheng Shicai, had invited the Soviet Union to intervene against forces in the area that he was fighting – forces believed to be supported by the Japanese.
-In exchange for Soviet help, Sheng Shicai promised the Soviet Union peaceful relations and a market for Soviet manufactured goods.
-Germany, Japan and Britain objected to Siankiang's new Soviet orientation, but Sheng remained undeterred.
+In exchange for Soviet help, he promised the Soviet Union peaceful relations and a market for Soviet manufactured goods.
+Germany, Japan and Britain objected to Sinkiang's new Soviet orientation, but Sheng remained undeterred.

-The Soviet Union's fear of Japanese expansion included Japan's threats to the Soviet Union's client state, the People's Republic of Mongolia.
+The Soviet Union feared Japanese expansion into the People's Republic of Mongolia.
 Japan was attempting to win an agreement from Mongolia to accept Japanese military observers in their country and to allow Japan to station a military telegraph station there.
-When Mongolia rejected these requests, the Japanese press in Manchoukuo, expressing the views of Japanese expansionists, began calling Mongolia a "dangerous country" and writing that Manchoukuo intended to regulate all issues and settle all disputes by force of arms as it saw fit.
+When Mongolia rejected these requests, the Japanese press in Manchukuo (Manchuria) began calling Mongolia a "dangerous country," and it described Manchukuo as intending to regulate all issues and settle all disputes by force of arms as it saw fit.

-Worried about the Soviet Union's activities, in late 1935, the Guomindang government conveyed to the Japanese proposals for improving relations.
-The Japanese responded with three "principles" on which improvement would need to be based: China would have to give up maneuvering Western countries against Japan; it would have to recognize Manchoukuo and recognize Japanese interests in northern China; and it would need to take joint action with Japan against "the anti-Japanese Communist movement" in China.
-Chinese nationalism and anti-Japanese sentiment was boiling, and Chiang and his Guomindang did not wish to go so far as to recognize Manchoukuo.
-No further agreement between China and Japan was made.
+In late 1935 the Chiang Kai-shek regime responded to its concern about the Soviet Union by proposing improved relations to the Japanese.
+The Japanese responded with three "principles" on which an improvement would need to be based: (1) China would have to give up maneuvering Western countries against Japan; (2) it would have to recognize Manchukuo and recognize Japanese interests in northern China; and (3) it would need to take joint action with Japan against "the anti-Japanese Communist movement" in China.
+Chinese nationalism and anti-Japanese sentiment were still intense, and Chiang and his Guomindang Party did not wish to go so far as recognize Manchukuo, and no further agreement between China and Japan was made.

-Pursuing Moscow's strategy of a united front against imperialism, the Communists around Yennan, in May 1936, announced a cease-fire against Guomindang forces, stating that battles between the two would delight only the Japanese imperialists.
-Mao wrote a letter to his "brothers" in the Guomindang requesting that they unite against the Japanese.
+Pursuing Moscow's strategy of a united front against imperialism, the Communists around Yenan in May 1936 announced a cease-fire against Chiang's forces, stating that battles between the two would delight only the Japanese imperialists.
+Mao wrote a letter to his "brothers" in the Chiang's Guomindang Party requesting that they unite against the Japanese.

-Chiang returned to Nanjing, while Japan charged that the Soviet Union was behind his having been kidnapped.
-The Soviet newspaper Pravda, on the other hand, charged that the kidnapping was a Japanese sponsored affair.
-Chiang denied that he had made any promises as a condition for his release, but this was apparently for the benefit of the public and the Japanese.
-Chiang kept the promise he had made with Zhou Enlai.
-The drive against the Communists was called off.
+Chiang returned to his capital city, Nanjing, while Japan charged that the Soviet Union was behind his having been kidnapped.
+The Soviet newspaper Pravda charged that the kidnapping was a Japanese sponsored affair.
+Chiang denied that he had made any promises as a condition for his release, but Chiang kept the promise he had made with Zhou Enlai: the drive against the Communists was called off.
 Zhang Xueliang, the man who released Chiang, was arrested and was to serve twenty-four years in prison – two years for each of the twelve days that he held Chiang prisoner.
 Zhang's Manchurian armies were dispersed, leaving the Communists without a rival Chinese army nearby and relatively free to develop their power.